-Load testing is a performance testing technique in which one sees how a system behaves under heavy demand.
-Load testing examples include, but are not limited to the following.
+Load testing is a performance testing technique that sees how a system behaves under heavy demand.
+Load testing examples include but are not limited to the following.

 - Test the system with the maximum number of users allowed.

-- Send the maximum number of requests that a system can handle at any given time.
+- Send the maximum number of requests that a system can handle at any time.

 - Send the largest file size that a system can handle.

 - Test a system under low memory conditions.